whitneyburton/portfolios/students/1511/chelsea-johnson/chelsea-johnson-m1.markdown

 Evaluation Scores:
 1. Overall Functionality</br>
-  3: Application encrypts, decrypts, and cracks files as described (all good, just no extensions)
+  3: Application encrypts, decrypts, and cracks files as described (all good, just no extensions)</br>
 2. Fundamental Ruby & Style</br>
-  4: Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring
+  4: Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring</br>
 3. Test-Driven Development</br>
-  3: Application uses tests to exercise core functionality, but has some gaps in coverage or leaves edge cases untested.
+  3: Application uses tests to exercise core functionality, but has some gaps in coverage or leaves edge cases untested.</br>
 4. Breaking Logic into Components</br>
   4: Application effectively breaks logical components apart with clear intent and usage